Supraneth/stegatool-LSB/README.md

 # Outil stéganographique utilisant la technique LSB (least significant bit)
-A simple POC tool using LSB method for hide a message on a cover-image (insert, retrieve and detect)
+## Created with #zwex

-Projet en cours de développement...
+A simple POC tool using LSB method for hide a message on a cover-image (insert, retrieve and detect).